 The letter followed the U.S. Supreme Court’s recognition in Burwell v.
-Hobby Lobby of a right for closely held for-profit companies to a religious exemption from the Affordable Care Act’s contraceptive insurance mandate.
-The court reasoned that there were less restrictive ways to achieve the law’s aims.
+Hobby Lobby, 13-354, of a right for closely held for-profit companies to a religious exemption from the Affordable Care Act’s contraceptive insurance mandate.
+The court reasoned that there were less restrictive ways to achieve the law’s aims (NYLJ, July 1).

-The professors’ letter refers to that ruling and the court’s subsequent order allowing Wheaton College to refuse to formally opt out of contraception coverage on religious ground—the college argued that even that step, which would shift the onus to its insurer to pay for the coverage, would violate its beliefs.
+The professors’ letter referred to that ruling and the court’s subsequent order allowing Wheaton College to refuse to formally opt out of contraception coverage on religious grounds—the college argued that even that step, which would shift the onus to its insurer to pay for the coverage, would violate its beliefs.

-Neither decision compels religious exemptions for federal contractors, the letter says, because they rested the court’s belief that the government could protect women’s health through other means.
+Neither decision compels religious exemptions for federal contractors, the letter said, because they rested the court’s belief that the government could protect women’s health through other means.

 “By contrast, there is no such alternative here,” the professors wrote.
 “Exempting religious employers would harm LGBT employees and it would frustrate the administration’s compelling interests in providing equal rights and protection against employment discrimination for LGBT people, particularly in taxpayer-funded situations.”

-Moreover, no exemption is mandated by the First Amendment’s free-exercise clause, the Religious Freedom Restoration Act or other federal nondiscrimination law such as Title VII, the letter says.
+Moreover, no exemption is mandated by the First Amendment’s free-exercise clause, the Religious Freedom Restoration Act or other federal nondiscrimination law such as Title VII, the letter said.

 “Including an exemption for religious discrimination in an executive order securing workplace rights for LGBT people sends a message that the federal government has a more ambivalent commitment to sexual orientation and gender-identity based discrimination as compared with other forms of workplace equality,” Franke said.